REQA: Coarse-to-fine Assessment of Image Quality to Alleviate the Range Effect: Related Work

-Unlike the traditional BIQA methods, the learning based BIQA approaches automatically generate the quality-aware features.
-In the early stage, CBIQ\cite{CBIQ} and CORNIA\cite{CORNIA} introduce the codebook feature based learning into BIQA.
-These methods first utilize raw image patches extracted from a set of unlabeled images to learn a dictionary in unsupervised manner, and then encode the test images on the dictionary to obtain the feature representations for quality estimation.
+Unlike the traditional BIQA methods, the learning-based BIQA approaches automatically generate quality-aware features.
+In the early stage, CBIQ\cite{CBIQ} and CORNIA\cite{CORNIA} introduced the code-book feature-based learning into BIQA.
+These methods first utilize raw image patches extracted from a set of unlabeled images to learn a dictionary in an unsupervised manner, and then encode the test images on the dictionary to obtain the feature representations for quality estimation.
 In the subsequent development, CNN pushes the significant development of BIQA thanks to its powerful learning ability.
-Kang et al.\cite{Kang} propose a shallow CNN network which performs the mapping progress from a predicted image to its perceptual quality.
-WaDIQaM\cite{WaDIQaM} propose a significantly deeper framework which comprises ten convolutional layers and five pooling layers for feature extraction, and two fully connected layers for regression.
-As these networks grow deeper and wider, they need larger and larger annotated databases for training.
-Due to extremely labor-intensive and costly subjective-experiment, the current IQA databases are too small to meet this requirement.
+WaDIQaM\cite{WaDIQaM} proposes a significantly deeper framework that comprises ten convolutional layers and five pooling layers for feature extraction, and two fully connected layers for regression.
+As these networks grow deeper and wider, they need larger annotated databases for training.
+Due to extremely labor-intensive and costly subjective experiment, the current IQA databases are too small to meet this requirement.

 To deal with the small sample problem, it needs to explore more effective learning strategies and leverage more complicated features.
-Some methods find a way out in the transfer learning.
-MEON\cite{MEON} and DBCNN\cite{DBCNN} pretrain a classification model on a large-scale synthetic databa3se to acquire the initialized network parameters which are, to some extent, distortion aware.
-RankIQA\cite{RankIQA} and dipIQ\cite{dipIQ} propose a pairwise learning-to-rank (L2R) algorithm.
-With it, they can learn to rank image in terms of image distortion.
-Then they transfer the prior knowledge learned from ranked images to a traditional CNN.
+Some methods find a way out in transfer learning.
+MEON\cite{MEON} and DBCNN\cite{DBCNN} pretrain a classification model on a large-scale synthetic database to acquire the initialized network parameters which are, to some extent, distortion-aware.
+RankIQA\cite{RankIQA} and dipIQ\cite{dipIQ} propose a pairwise learning-to-rank (L2R) algorithm, Which can learn to rank images in terms of image distortion.
+Then, they transfer the prior knowledge learned from ranked images to a traditional CNN.
 After fine-tuning it on IQA databases, it can improve the accuracy of IQA.
-RRLRIQA\cite{RRLRIQA} make further exploration and model the BIQA as a Markov decision process to optimize the whole image-quality ordering directly.
+RRLRIQA\cite{RRLRIQA} makes further exploration and models the BIQA as a Markov decision process to optimize the whole image-quality ordering directly.
 During training phase, not all distortions or images are handled equally well, \cite{TMM} improves recent methods with the online hard example mining strategy.